lacerbi/workshop-bristol-2019/README.md

 # Introduction to modeling and model fitting in psychophysics and neuroscience (2019)

-This repository contains materials for an introductory workshop to modeling and model fitting in psychophysics and neuroscience, part of which I presented at the Bristol Neuroscience group in May 2019.
+This repository contains materials for an introductory workshop to modeling and model fitting in psychophysics and neuroscience (with a focus on optimization and maximum-likelihood fitting), part of which I presented at the Bristol Neuroscience group in May 2019.
 I gave slightly different versions of this tutorial at several other institutions and summer schools (see [here](http://luigiacerbi.com/tutorials/)).

 - **Tutorial slides** are available [here](https://github.com/lacerbi/workshop-bristol-2019/blob/master/docs/acerbi-bristol-workshop-may2019.pdf).
 - The **main script** for the tutorial is [ModelingTutorial.m](https://github.com/lacerbi/workshop-bristol-2019/blob/master/ModelingTutorial.m).